Recipe Overview

 Ingredient Notes

-- Noodles: Egg noodles, wide whole wheat noodles, macaroni, or rotini, it’s your choice.
+- Noodles: Egg noodles, whole wheat noodles, macaroni, or rotini, it’s your choice.
 Cook whatever you choose according to package directions.
-I like to cook them al dente, or slightly undercooked, because they’ll continue cooking in the casserole when it’s baked.
+I like to cook the pasta al dente, or slightly undercooked, because it continues to cook in the casserole as it’s baked.

-- Cream of Chicken Soup: Yup, canned soup.
-If cream of chicken isn’t your thing, try cream of mushroom or cream of celery soup.
+- Cream of Chicken Soup: If cream of chicken isn’t your thing, try cream of mushroom or cream of celery soup.
 Look for Healthy Choice or Lower Sodium soup, if you’re concerned about the salt content.

 How To Make Tuna Casserole

+Get ready.
 Turn the oven on to preheat and lightly grease a 9 x 13 inch baking dish or another large casserole dish.
+Open the cans; drain and roughly chop the water chestnuts.

-Spread the mixture into the prepared dish, top it with a little more cheese, and bake.
+Bake.
+Spread the mixture into the prepared dish, top it with a little more cheese, and bake until heated through and very lightly browned on top.

-That’s it!
-It’s super easy.
-If you want to round out the meal, serve a crisp green salad like this easy arugula salad.
+Serve.
+If you want to round out the meal, serve a crisp green salad like this easy arugula salad with your tuna noodle casserole.
 A fresh citrus salad is a good go-along, too.
 If you have room for dessert, try old-fashioned homemade chocolate pudding.

-- Not enough liquid.
-This is the most common problem.
+Add enough liquid.
+If your tuna casserole turns out dry, this is the most common problem.
 Even after cooking, noodles continue to soak up moisture.
 Try stirring a half cup of milk into the mixture before baking if your casserole consistently turns out dry.
+I find that this is a matter of preference.

-- Overbaked.
-Tuna casserole is mostly cooked before you put it in the oven; it merely has to heat up.
+Don’t overbake.
+Tuna noodle casserole is mostly cooked before you put it in the oven; it merely has to heat up.
 If you bake it too long, it will dry out.
 If you happen to use an overly large pan, the casserole will be spread more thinly and will need less time to heat.

 Recipe Variations

-- Alternate toppings: Crushed potato chips, french fried onions (from a can), buttered bread crumbs, crushed Ritz crackers mixed with melted butter and shredded cheese.
+- Alternate toppings: Instead of shredded cheese, consider crushed potato chips, french fried onions (from a can), buttered bread crumbs, crushed Ritz crackers mixed with melted butter and shredded cheese.
+If you don’t add a topping at all, cover the pan with foil when you bake it so the top of the casserole doesn’t dry out.

 - Substitute chicken.
 If you’re not a fan of tuna, cooked shredded chicken is great, too.
 Canned chicken is also a good substitute.